Rahul1406/Portfolio/Readme.md

 # Rohit Bahuguna - Data Analyst Portfolio
 ## About
 Hi, I am Rohit.
-Passionate and driven, I am on track to completing my degree in Electronics and Communication (B. Tech).
+Passionate and driven, I am on track to completing my  Engineering degree.
 I have developed a strong foundation in Technology and a passion for using data to uncover meaningful insights.
 I have always been captivated by patterns and the stories hidden within data.
 From my childhood days of deciphering cloud shapes to my academic journey culminating in a degree in engineering, my fascination with numerical & statistical calculation has evolved into a deep-seated passion for data analysis.

 During my studies, I honed my ability to work with complex data.
-I developed a keen eye for identifying patterns and trends and engaging in diverse projects such as Instagram user analytics, hiring analytics, Medical Data visualizer, Sea Level Predictor, and many more.
-I honed my expertise in extracting insights from complex datasets using tools like Python, SQL, Microsoft Excel, Tableau, NumPy, Pandas, Matplotlib, Scipy, and Seaborn.
+I developed a keen eye for identifying patterns and trends and engaging in diverse projects such as Instagram user analytics, hiring analytics, Medical Data visualizer, Sea Level Predictor, etc. I honed my expertise in extracting insights from complex datasets using tools like Python, SQL, Microsoft Excel, Tableau, NumPy, Pandas, Matplotlib, Scipy, and Seaborn.
 I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data specialist.

 I enjoy exploring new data analysis tools and techniques in my free time and always look for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.